-- Admission counseling Personal Health Support Nurses are available to help you prepare for a successful surgical admission and recovery.
-Call the number on your ID card for support. - Inpatient care management If you are hospitalized, a Personal Health Support nurse will work with your Physician to make sure you are getting the care you need and that your Physician's treatment plan is being carried out effectively. - Readmission Management This program serves as a bridge between the Hospital and your home if you are at high risk of being readmitted.
-After leaving the Hospital, if you have a certain chronic or complex condition, you may receive a phone call from a Personal Health Support Nurse to confirm that medications, needed equipment, or follow-up services are in place.
-The Personal Health Support Nurse will also share important health care information, reiterate and reinforce discharge instructions, and support a safe transition home. - Risk Management Designed for participants with certain chronic or complex conditions, this program addresses such health care needs as access to medical specialists, medication information, and coordination of equipment and supplies.
-Participants may receive a phone call from a Personal Health Support Nurse to discuss and share important health care information related to the participant's specific chronic or complex condition.
+- Admission counseling For upcoming inpatient Hospital admissions for certain conditions, a Treatment Decision Support Nurse may call you to help answer your questions and to make sure you have the information and support you need for a successful recovery. - Inpatient care management If you are hospitalized, a Personal Health Support nurse will work with your Physician to make sure you are getting the care you need and that your Physician's treatment plan is being carried out effectively. - Readmission Management This program serves as a bridge between the Hospital and your home if you are at high risk of being readmitted.
+After leaving the Hospital, if you have a certain chronic or complex condition, you may receive a phone call from a

+Personal Health Support Nurse to confirm that medications, needed equipment, or follow-up services are in place.
+The Personal Health Support Nurse will also share important health care information, reiterate and reinforce discharge instructions, and support a safe transition home.

-- Cancer Management You have the opportunity to engage with a nurse that specializes in cancer, education and guidance throughout your care path. - Kidney Management You have the opportunity to engage with a nurse that specializes in kidney disease, education and guidance with CKD stage 4/5 or ESRD throughout your care path.
+- Risk Management Designed for participants with certain chronic or complex conditions, this program addresses such health care needs as access to medical specialists, medication information, and coordination of equipment and supplies.
+Participants may receive a phone call from a Personal Health Support Nurse to discuss and share important health care information related to the participant's specific chronic or complex condition. - Cancer Management You have the opportunity to engage with a nurse that specializes in cancer, education and guidance throughout your care path. - Kidney Management You have the opportunity to engage with a nurse that specializes in kidney disease, education and guidance with CKD stage 4/5 or ESRD throughout your care path.